KSneijders/AoE2ScenarioParser/docs/cheatsheets/area.md

 .center(x, y)

 Moves the selection center to a given position.
-When the given center forces the selection of the edge of the map, the selection is moved to that position and all tiles that are out of the map are removed from the selection, effectively decreasing the selection size.
+When the given center forces the selection of the edge of the map the off-map tiles will not be returned.
+When moving the selection back into the map the tiles will be returned again.

 |Parameter|Type|Default|Description|
 |-|-|-|-|